sucary/Mini-sequencer/README.md

 npm run dev
 ```

-The application is run at `http://localhost:4396`.
+The application is ran at `http://localhost:4396`.